 Contaminants from 1 to 40 microns in size are common even in full-flow, filtered lubricants and coolants.
 Larger contaminants nest into areas around bearings, rings, pumps, etc. and damage component surfaces.
-Smaller contaminants, that cannot be removed by full-flow filters, wear the apparatus by a process called silting.
+Smaller contaminants, that cannot be removed by full-flow filters, wear on the apparatus by a process called silting.